evansims/auth0-example-server/README.md

 [You can learn more about generating access tokens here.](https://auth0.com/docs/tokens/access-tokens)

+> The following examples use cURL to make the requests, which can be ran from your terminal/shell.
+Text in ALL_CAPS is meant to be replaced with your own values as appropriate.

 Manually issuing an API call with an access token might look like this:

 ```